paulo-romano/aegir/README.md

 - [Tornado](https://www.tornadoweb.org/en/stable/) to create the RESTful api and serve it.

 ## How to configure docker services
+In file docker-compose.yaml, you will find a service called "api", in this service has a environment key with all variables needed to run this service.
+For test propose, you should keep it unchanged.

 ## How to execute using docker and docker-compose
 1. Install docker and docker compose.
 You can find instructions to install on ubuntu 18.04 linux in [this](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) (Docker) and [this](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-18-04) (Docker compose).
 You can chose a different version and linux distribution in posts page.